This complex has been rebuilt and is owned by Ōtautahi Community Housing Trust.

-This complex will have 90 units available.
-70 units will be ready in 2021.
+This complex has 90 units available.

 Of these 90 units, 70 units will be 1 bedroom, 14 Units will be 2 bedrooms, 3 units will be 3 bedroom, and 3 units will have 4 bedrooms.